Kelpen/HW3-Instance-segmentation/README.md

 ## Train
 Download pretrained model weights at https://dl.fbaipublicfiles.com/detectron2/ImageNetPretrained/MSRA/R-50.pkl
 Other models are avaliable at https://github.com/facebookresearch/detectron2/blob/master/MODEL_ZOO.md
-Create a folder named models and put the downloaded weights into it
+Create a folder named 'models' and put the downloaded weights into it

 Extract the training data in this folder or set the DATA_ROOT variable in TrainMyRCNN.py
 Run training script